 Image credit: Ministry of Defense of Ukraine via Twitter

-Read the full story and more from the Financial Times.
+Read the full article and more from POLITICO.